 To be eligible to sit for the National Occupational Therapist Registered Examination, you must have:

 - Successfully completed all Level I (Bachelor) and Level II (Master’s) clinical experience.

 - Graduated from an accredited occupational therapy program.

 A criminal conviction may prevent eligibility to sit for the national certification examination, qualification for state registration/licensure, specific employment opportunities, and placement at Level I and Level II clinical sites.

-The Pre-Occupational Program is currently recognized as a fully accredited program by the American Occupational Therapy Association (AOTA) and can be reached at ACOTE c/o Accreditation Department, American Occupational Therapy Association (AOTA), 4720 Montgomery Lane, Suite 200, Bethesda, MD 20824-3449; (301) 652-AOTA.
+The combined Pre-Occupational Therapy program and the Master of Occupational Therapy program are currently recognized as fully accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) and can be reached by mail at: c/o Accreditation Department, American Occupational Therapy Association (AOTA), 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449; (301) 652-AOTA; www.acoteonline.org.

 Enrollment is limited for this program.

 - This field is growing much faster than the average.
 Employment of Occupational Therapists is expected to increase 23 percent by 2016.

 - More than 25 percent of Occupational Therapists work part-time.

 - You can advance in this field by specializing in an area such as Gerontology, Mental Health, Pediatrics, or Physical Rehabilitation.